Thornus/mushi-collection/README.md

 The PHP files can be found in [mushi-collection/PHP](https://github.com/Thornus/mushi-collection/tree/master/PHP).

 ## Instructions to build and play the game
+1. Upload the PHP files to a server (or use localhost) and modify the URLs accordingly in the C# files that make the HTTP requests.
-Import the project in Unity and build.
+2. Import the project in Unity and build.
 The game has controls set for computers only, so it's best to choose PC or Mac as platform.

-Upload the PHP files to a server (or use localhost) and modify the URLs accordingly in the C# files that make the HTTP requests.

 An already built version of the game is available zipped in [mushi-collection/Build](https://github.com/Thornus/mushi-collection/tree/master/Build).